seamapi/node-frp2/README.md

 Use [frp](https://github.com/fatedier/frp) as an npm module for tighter integration with node apps (e.g. test fixtures).

+Note: This automatically downloads and runs the `frpc` or `frps` binary for the installer's operating system.

 ## Usage

 `npm install node-frp2`